Research Summary. Here are some key points about hiring adjunct professors in the United States:

 • Post a job on free websites.

-During your first interview to recruit adjunct professors, engage with candidates to learn about their interest in the role and their experience in the field.
-During the next interview, you can go into more detail about the company, the role, and the responsibilities.
+During your first interview to recruit adjunct professors, engage with candidates to learn about their interest in the role and experience in the field.
+During the following interview, you'll be able to go into more detail about the company, the position, and the responsibilities.

 It's equally important to follow up with applicants who don't get the job with an email letting them know that the position has been filled.